General Tso’s Chicken

 7. General Tso’s Chicken (Recipe Card)

 • Better than takeout.
-Like honey walnut shrimp, making this home dish is healthier, more budget-friendly, and definitely more delicious than in Chinese restaurants.
+Like honey walnut shrimp, making this home dish is healthier, more budget-friendly, and more delicious than in Chinese restaurants.

-• Crispy chicken bites ALL THE TIME.
+• Crispy chicken ALL THE TIME.
 The flour and cornstarch coating provides maximum crispiness, even when the chicken is drenched in the sweet-spicy sauce.

 general tsos chicken recipe.

-Ingredients needed
+Key Ingredients

-• All purpose flour.
+• All-purpose flour.
 To dredge the chicken before frying it.

 • Eggs.
 Room-temperature beaten eggs to help the flour mixture stick to the chicken.